camptocamp/cgxp/core/src/doc/lib/api.rst

 API
 ===

-The :mod:`cgxp.api` module contains api class are used to create the API.
+The :mod:`cgxp.api` module contains API classes that are used to create the API.

 .. toctree::
    :maxdepth: 1